-That’s what has just happened to me, and here I’ll share my story.
-I’ll tell you everything I know about the web pirates who are threatening my livelihood, and tell you what you need to know in order to avoid the same happening to you.
+That’s what has happened to me, and I’ll tell you all I know about the web pirates who are threatening my livelihood, and how to check Gmail to ensure it can’t happen to you.

 And so it began

 On November 20th 2007 I left the UK to spend a month in India.
-I’d been planning this break for more than a year, and was looking forward to taking my girlfriend away on our first foreign trip together.
-Prior to leaving, I published a blog post to let my readers know I’d be away for a while, and that my blog would be a quiet place in my absence.
+I’d planned the break for about a year, and was looking forward to taking my girlfriend on our first foreign trip together.
+Before leaving, I published a post to say I’d be away for a while, and that my blog would be a quiet place in my absence.

-All my clients were informed, bills paid, loose ends tied-up, and off I went on a new adventure.
+All my clients were informed, bills paid, loose ends tied-up, and off I went for a new adventure.

-I arrived in Mumbai on November 21st, and on the journey from the airport to the Colaba district, was punched in the face by an Indian youth, but that’s another story.
+I arrived in Mumbai on November 21st, and on the journey from the airport to the Colaba district, was punched in the face through the window of my taxi, but that’s another story.

-Everything was fine for a few weeks, until December 15th (five days before I was due to return).
-I called into an internet café in Goa, and read some worrying emails from good friends of mine.
-They told me that my website had disappeared, and that my domain name (www.davidairey.com) was now redirecting to some random website — bebu.net.
+Everything was fine for a few weeks until December 15th, days before I was to return to the UK.
+I was in a Goa cafe and read some worrying emails from friends.
+My website had disappeared and my domain name (www.davidairey.com) was redirecting to a site I’d never heard of — bebu.net.

-I was confused, anxious, how could this happen?
-I hadn’t received any notification of my domain name expiry, and I never divulge any passwords to anyone.
-The only possible explanation for me was that somehow, the domain name had expired without me receipt of notice, and that some domain poacher had snapped it up before I got a chance to renew.
+I was confused, anxious, what happened?
+I hadn’t received notification of my domain name expiry, and I never divulge any passwords.
+The only explanation for me was that somehow the domain name had expired without receipt of notice, and that a poacher had snapped it up before I got a chance to renew.

-My website had been pulling in over 2,000 unique daily visits.
-Not a massive amount by any stretch of the imagination, but for a one-man operation, 700,000+ annual visitors can generate a healthy amount of new design business.
+My website had been attracting more than 2,000 unique daily visits.
+Not a massive amount, but for a one-man business, 700,000+ annual visitors can generate a decent amount of new clients.